xinhuang/xinhuang.github.com/_drafts/use-tbb-to-generate-dynamic-dependency-graph-for-computation.md

 the one you want: You are expecting a node will spawn only one task after receiving one message from each parents, not spawn one task per message received from any parent.
-Because the node needs to wait all its parents to finish processing their message first.
+The node needs to wait all its parents to finish processing their message first.

 There is a `join_node` looks interesting, but after a closer look, it's still not the expected one: the message type is of a fixed empty class `continue_msg`.
 There is no way to pass any extra information through the `join_node`.

 Also all other node type cannot meet this requirement.
 How to solve this problem?

-# The Pipeline
+# Pipeline

-In TBB there is another pattern called [Pipeline].
-It simulates a assembly line which contains several processing stage.
-Only after one stage finishes its work, next stage can start.
-Different stages can run at same time.
+TBB provides another pattern called [Pipeline].
+It simulates an assembly line which contains several processing stages.
+Only after one stage finishes its work, can the next stage start.
+Different stages can be running at same time.

 One constraint of `tbb::parallel_pipeline` is that TBB doesn't support [non-linear pipelines].
 This may seem to reduce the parallelism, however